J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ```

 ### Question 13 - During the post-exploitation attacker has compromised a privileged user account.
 What is its password?
 As described earlier I've used ChainSaw to analyse the Windows Event Logging.
 The output of this tool shows the use of <b>net use</b>.
-In this commando the password is shown: <b>!!feb15th2k6!!</b>.
+In this commando the password is shown: <b>!!feb15th2k6!!</b>
 ![image](https://user-images.githubusercontent.com/95626414/145032229-d2273f20-ee79-4bfc-805b-b396a9d411c3.png)

 ### Question 14 - What is the name of the tool (for example, program.exe), that probably was used by an attacker to compromise the user account?

 ### Question 15 - The attacker used a compromised account for unauthorized Domain Controller access.
 What is the IP address of this Domain Controller?
+The answer for this question was found in the output during question 13.

+The answer is <b>192.168.184.100</b>